-What is the Human rights and Girls’ empowerment volunteering programme in Quito all about?
+What is the Support the Survivors of Gender Based Violence and Human Trafficking programme in Quito all about?

-Whether your interest lies in human rights, social services abroad, social work or girls’ empowerment, this is a placement for you.
-The project consists of working with a non-profit organisation based in Quito which focuses on female adolescents that have been victims of sex trafficking in Ecuador.
+Whether your interest lies in human rights, social services abroad, female empowerment or combatting sexual exploitation, this is a placement for you.
+The project works with a non-profit organization based in Quito, which focuses on female adolescents that have been victims of sex trafficking in Ecuador.
 The NGO works together with the government, receiving the girls that have been rescued and offering them a safe environment to recover while helping them with the legal issues that their situation implies and finding them a safe family as well as including them in the educational system.
 The NGO is also involved in activities to promote awareness against sex slaves.

 The local NGO needs additional resources but is lacking the funding.
-Depending on your skills sets, you can provide assistance with administrative tasks, fundraising, teaching sessions, social work, creative art workshops, and many other activities to support the victims in their recovery processes.
-The girls you will be involved with have suffered from the most tragic forms of violence, and it will be a very rewarding experience to work achieve the NGO mission and support those girls emotionally as they rebuild their confidence level and their trust towards others in society.
+Depending on your skills set, you can provide assistance with administrative tasks, fundraising, teaching sessions, social work, creative art workshops, and many other activities to support the victims in their recovery process.
+The girls you will be involved with have suffered from the most tragic forms of violence, and it will be a very rewarding experience to work to achieve the NGO mission and support these girls emotionally as they rebuild their confidence level and their trust towards others in society.

-You have the choice to focus on many different aspects that you want to focus.
-In general, you will be asked to accompany the girls individually or in a group to go to their workshop, actively encourage them to participate, talk to them and help them build trusts and relationships.
-Your participation and the bond you build will help the girls learn about the world and realise that there is another better world they might not know about.
+You have the choice to focus on many different aspects during your placement.
+In general, you will be asked to accompany the girls individually or in a group to go to their workshop, actively encourage them to participate, talk to them and help them build trusting relationships.
+Your participation and the bond you build will help the girls learn about their surroundings and realize that there is another better world they might not know about.

-Interns should be strong emotionally and be willing to remain discreet and keep sensitive issues confidential.
-You should also bring your positive and open attitude and willingness to help the girls at the centre and the NGO team to make the most out of this placement.
+Interns should be strong emotionally and be willing to remain discreet to keep sensitive issues confidential.
+To make the most out of this placement, you should also bring your positive and open attitude to help the girls at the center and the NGO team make practical change.

 You will be asked to submit a full CV/resume and letter of motivation upon application.
-You will be asked to attend a telephone interview to discuss your experience and assess your suitability for this internship.
-You should also possess the equivalent of a B2 Spanish Level.
+You will also need to attend a telephone interview to discuss your experience and assess your suitability for this internship.
+Lastly, you should also possess the equivalent of a B2 Spanish Level.